saniya-jena/agents-assignment/examples/voice_agents/README.md

 ### Implementation Details
 - The agent keeps track of whether it is currently speaking by listening to TTS start and finish events.
 - Voice Activity Detection (VAD) is left untouched and used only to detect incoming speech.
-- Instead of interrupting immediately, the agent waits for the speech-to-text result and then decides whether the input should be ignored or treated as a real interruption.
+- Instead of interrupting immediately, the agent waits for the speech-to-text transcript only if the agent is currently speaking and a pending interruption is detected.
 - Both ignore words and interrupt words are defined as configurable lists, making the logic easy to adjust.

 ### Running the Example